 - A consent form for parental consent if your participants are minors.
 There is an example of this here.

-IS THERE SOMETHING I CAN READ TO HELP ME WITH THE ETHICS PROCESS?
+IS THERE SOMETHING I CAN READ TO HELP ME WITH MY ETHICS APPLICATION?

 I AM USING SOMEONE ELSE TO TRANSCRIBE MY INTERVIEWS.
 IS THERE A FORM I CAN GET THEM TO SIGN FOR CONFIDENTIALITY?